golangdaddy/multichain-client/README.md

 You should be able to issue, and send assets between addresses.

+If you wish to contribute to flesh out the remaining API calls, please make pull requests.

 ## Testing

 To fully test this package it is neccesary to have a full hot node running at the given parameters.